 If you need your patio layout to multitask, you may want to consider establishing zones.
-For example, position your sectional with its back to the middle of the porch and put your dining set behind it for defined seating and eating areas.
+For example, place rugs under the furnishings in different functional areas to create zones for chatting vs zones for mealtime.
+Or try positioning your sectional with its back to the middle of the porch and putting your dining set behind it for defined seating and eating areas.
 This setup allows you to use some or all of your space, depending on what you’re doing.

 How Can I Design My Own Patio?

 Once you know how your patio layout should function, you get to choose items that meet the needs of your space and plot out where each one will go.
 Here are a few examples of how you can design a patio layout that fits your style and needs.

 When you’re looking for a zen-like haven from the world, you can find solace in your backyard.
 Choose a quiet spot that you can fill with comfortable pieces to create your ultimate tranquil outdoor space.

 - Seating: A cozy chair or loveseat is the ideal pick when you want to curl up with a good book in your peaceful retreat.
 Get even comfier and stretch out with a luxurious chaise lounge.

 - Tables: Of course, you’ll need somewhere to set your beverages.
 Place a side table or cocktail table next to your seat so you can keep all of your necessities within arm’s reach.

 - Decor: Use your decor to layer on the comfort in your space.
 A cushioned ottoman allows you to kick up your feet while you enjoy nature, and a weather-resistant rug softens hard concrete or wood.